Earn a High School Diploma in Massachusetts

 Earning a Massachusetts diploma requires demonstrating proficiency in topics such as health, science, history and social science.
 Candidates must also show competence in a specific area such as parenting, skills training, occupation, academic or community service.
 Individuals may study through library research, home projects, interviews and performance assessments.
 Students must also pass the MCAS.

-The GED test is a five-part exam for adults not enrolled in high school and who do not have a diploma.
+The GED test is a four-part exam for adults not enrolled in high school and who do not have a diploma.
 The test is developed by the American Council on Education (ACE) and measures 12th grade level skills in math, writing, reading, social studies and science (www.acenet.edu).
-Individuals who pass the exam with a total score of at least 2,250 and no less than 410 on any one section will earn the Massachusetts State High School Equivalency Diploma.
+Individuals who pass the exam with a total score of at least 600 and no less than 150 on any one section will earn the Massachusetts State High School Equivalency Diploma.

 GED candidates must be Massachusetts residents or have attended their last high school in Massachusetts.
-Test takers between ages 16 and 18 may take the GED if they have documentation that shows they have officially withdrawn from high school.
-Massachusetts requires the five GED sections be completed within a year; if all the tests are taken within that time frame, candidates have an additional two years to years to meet passing requirements, if necessary.
+You must be at least 18 to take the test.
+Test takers between ages 16 and 17 may take the GED if they have documentation that shows they have officially withdrawn from high school.
+Massachusetts requires the four GED sections be completed within a year; if all the tests are taken within that time frame, candidates have an additional two years to years to meet passing requirements, if necessary.
 The GED test cannot be taken online, but only at an official GED testing center.

 Additional information, including finding a test center, fees and special accommodations for persons with disabilities may be found on the GED pages of the Massachusetts DOE website.
 Test preparation help is available at the Massachusetts Literacy Hotline (getrealmass.info), a referral source for more than 300 adult education programs across the state.
 Information on the Massachusetts GED tests, test centers as well as GED preparation may be found on the ACE website.